History of socialism: Britain

 Once the world's most powerful nation, Britain avoided a revolution during the period of 1917-1923 but was significantly affected by revolt.
 The Prime Minister, David Lloyd George, had promised the troops in the 1918 United Kingdom general election that his Conservative-led coalition would make post-war Britain "a fit land for heroes to live in".
-But many demobbed troops complained of chronic unemployment and suffered low pay, disease and poor housing.
+But many demobilized troops complained of chronic unemployment and suffered low pay, disease and poor housing.
 In 1918, the Labour Party adopted as its aim to secure for the workers, "the common ownership of the means of production, distribution and exchange".
 In 1919, the Miners Federation, whose Members of Parliament predated the formation of the Labour Party and were since 1906 a part of that body, demanded the withdrawal of British troops from Soviet Russia.
 The 1919 Labour Party Conference voted to discuss the question of affiliation to the Third (Communist) International, "to the distress of its leaders".
 A vote was won committing the Labour Party committee of the Trades Union Congress (TUC) to arrange "direct industrial action" to "stop capitalist attacks upon the Socialist Republics of Russia and Hungary."
 The threat of immediate strike action forced the Conservative-led coalition government to abandon its intervention in Russia.